 A HELOC is similar to a home equity loan in that you borrower money from your home's equity.
 Instead of taking out a lump sum like other loans, a HELOC is a line of credit that allows you to take draws based on the amount you need.
 Learn more about HELOCs and if they are right for funding your next home improvement project.

 FHA loans are insured by the U.S. Federal Housing Administration and are designed to help expand homeownership to people who can't afford to make a large down payment.
 These loans are popular with first-time homebuyers.
 The FHA offers home improvement loans, called Title 1 loans, that allows borrowers to finance repairs or home improvements.
-Learn more about how to use an FHA loan for home improvements.

 These are separate unsecured personal loans.
 However, you may find that interest rates are higher than they would be if you went with a cash out refinance, home equity loan or HELOC.
 Check with your bank, credit union or other lenders to determine the best interest rate if you decide to go this route to fund your home improvement.